MAX: Owner, Max Velocity Tactical

 Max is a U.S. Citizen.

-Scott is the Primary Instructor for HEMS & Defensive Concealed Handgun.
+Scott is the Primary Instructor for HEAT 0.5 & Defensive Concealed Handgun.

 Scott is a retired U.S. Army Infantry First Sergeant.
 He served on active duty for 23 years in a variety of assignments.
-They include LRSC, Light Infantry, OPRFOR and advisory.
-Deployments were Gulf War 1 as a scout in a LRS team, Bosnia as an ATL in a LRS team, Afghanistan as an Infantry platoon sergeant and Afghanistan as an advisor to the ANA and ANP.
+They include LRSC, Light infantry, OPRFOR and advisory.
+Deployments were Gulf War 1 as a scout in a LRS team, Bosnia as an ATL in a LRS team, Afghanistan as an infantry platoon sergeant and Afghanistan as an adviser to the ANA and ANP.
 He also served in various overseas assignments where he had the opportunity to train with several of our NATO allies.

 He is a NRA Certified Instructor for Basic Pistol, Basic Rifle, Basic Shotgun, Personal Protection Inside the Home and Personal Protection Outside the Home.
 He has attended MVT CTT, John Farnam’s DTI Advanced Defensive Handgun Class, Magpul Dynamics Handgun 2 Course and RED6 Advanced Defensive Handgun.